-Have you recently noticed a clicking noise coming from the front of your vehicle?
+Have you recently noticed a metallic clicking noise coming from the front of your vehicle?
 Is the clicking noise more noticeable when turning at a low speed, i.e. when maneuvering in a shopping mall parking lot?
-Does it sound like metal on metal contact?
-If you answered yes to any of these questions, we might have the solution in this article.

-In most reported cases, the vehicle behaved fine under normal straight line driving conditions, and no other symptoms were reported.
+In most reported cases, the vehicle behaved fine under normal straight-line driving conditions, and no other symptoms were reported.
 There is no vibration or sensation feedback on the steering wheel.
-It’s just a troubling, annoying sounds heard when driving at low speeds, especially when your windows are down or the doors are off.
-Then it’s most audible.
+It’s just a troubling, annoying sound heard when driving at low speeds, especially when your windows are down or the freedom panels are off.
+Then it’s the most audible.

 Jeep Wrangler Clicking Noise When Turning